Macanese people: Culture

 Modern Macanese culture can be best described as a Sino-Latin culture.
 Historically, many ethnic Macanese spoke Patuá, which is a Portuguese-based creole and now nearly extinct.
 Many are fluent in both Portuguese and Cantonese.
 The Macanese have preserved a distinctive Macanese cuisine.

 History

 Portuguese colonial period

 Macau was founded circa 1557 by Portuguese merchants with permission of the Chinese Canton governor and later the emperor.
 Since its beginning, Macau has not been conquered and until the attacks of the Dutch in 1604, it didn't have a military garrison.
 Portuguese culture dominates the Macanese, but Chinese cultural patterns are also significant.
-The community acted as the interface between Portuguese merchant settlers or ruling colonial government – Portuguese from Portugal who knew little about the Chinese – and the Chinese majority (90% of population) who knew equally little about the Portuguese.
+The community acted as the interface between Portuguese merchant settlers or ruling colonial government – Portuguese who knew little about the Chinese – and the Chinese majority (90% of population) who knew equally little about the Portuguese.
 Some were Portuguese men stationed in Macau as part of their military service.
 Many stayed in Macau after the expiration of their military service, marrying Macanese women.